Reputable2772/NixOS/NOTES.md

 The update CI runs on Saturday 16:30 (GMT +00:00).
 It opens a PR, and the PR is checked by the CI.

 * Currently there's no way to get rid of IFDs (IF that matters), especially those pesky `builtins.readFile` and `convertini` derivations, due to Catppuccin theming.

+* The selfhosted setup currently consists of a few services, namely Vaultwarden, Navidrome, Caddy, Syncthing.
+* The Containers/utils.nix file handles the defaults, and a few useful functions such as Environment Files, variables, etc.
+* Other files handle containers, lib funcs (which is responsible for secrets).

+Syncthing, Vaultwarden, Linkding just requires app on Android Navidrome requires two apps for android, namely DSub and Pano Scrobbler.
+Navidrome and Pano scrobble to musicbrainz, while DSub should _never_ scrobble to Navidrome.
+That should be handled by Pano only.